Cyrus9721/GlycoNMR/README.md

 # GlycoNMR

-Data repository for the manuscript titled: "GlycoNMR: Dataset and benchmarks for NMR Shift prediction on glycomaterials".
+Data repository for the manuscript titled: "GlycoNMR: Dataset and benchmarks for NMR Shift prediction on carbohydrates".

 ## Datasets: